 Trilussa Palace Hotel: Moon Spa

 If you are visiting when the weather isn’t too great, there is a beautiful spa at the Trilussa Palace Hotel.
-It’s a one of a kind spa in Rome, great for couples, families, or even groups of friends.
-There are two spas and each are private use only, meaning a reservation is required.
-There is another spa called the Domus Spa, but in the few times I visited, I found the Moon Spa to be the most relaxing.
+It’s a one of a kind spa in Rome that is great for couples, families, or even groups of friends.
+There are three spas that are open 24/7 and each are private use only, meaning a reservation is required.
+There is the Domus Spa, the Maya Spa and the Moon Spa.
+The Moon Spa is the one I found to be the most relaxing.

 This information is just the tip of the iceberg with what to do in Rome.
 You could spend weeks here and still have things to see!
 For the things listed above, I recommend at least 2-3 days.
 If you have any of your own tips about Rome, feel free to share below!